bit2swaz/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors - JavaScript Console Game

-Rock Paper Scissors game built with JavaScript.
-A simple console-based implementation that allows a human player to compete against the computer in a five-round match.
-The project emphasizes core JavaScript concepts like functions, conditionals, and randomization.
+This is a simple implementation of the classic game Rock Paper Scissors built using JavaScript.
+The game is played in the browser console, where a human player competes against the computer over five rounds.
+The game logic, including random choice generation for the computer and user input handling, is coded from scratch to showcase basic JavaScript functionality.